wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-add-interactivity-features/includes/1-introduction.md

 Not all rendering formats support interactivity features, however HTML supports all interactivity features.

 You will likely need to deliver this module to some of your customers to help close sales.
 As you take this module consider how you and your partners could present the content to your customers.

+## How to teach this module
+This train-the-trainer course will give you the technical knowledge and delivery guidance to teach your customers to create, publish, and distribute Power BI paginated reports.
+This content will also help you explain and demonstrate paginated reports to your customers, which in turn will help alleviate their reporting concerns and move your sales forward.

+This train-the-trainer course is a mix of videos, labs, resources, and quizzes:
+- In the **videos**, Peter Myers (Microsoft Most Valued Professional - Data Platform, and course developer), and Chris Finlan (Principal Program Manager), and special guest Paginated Report Bear (Course Morale Manager) take you through the course and show you how to demonstrate creating paginated reports.
+- The **labs** will help you practice developing paginated reports so you can better demo to your customers.
+- The **resources** will help you guide your customers to additional information during and after the sales process.
+- The **quizzes** will help you identify key messages and possible disconnects for your customers.

+### Course files

+The instructor-led course content is available at: [https://aka.ms/priad-video-course](https://aka.ms/priad-video-course).
+Video recordings of Peter Myers (Microsoft Most Valued Professional - Data Platform, and course developer), and Chris Finlan (Principal Program Manager) delivering the course are available at: [https://aka.ms/priad-online-course](https://aka.ms/priad-online-course)

+### Power BI account
+You are responsible for having your own Power BI account.

+The Power BI account is required for two reasons:
+- To upload a Power BI Desktop file, which is a data source for report development.
+- To publish reports, which is optional and dependent on the student having access to a workspace of Premium capacity

+## To receive credit for this module of the train-the-trainer course
+Watch the videos, practice the labs, visit the resources, and complete all the quizzes to receive credit.